BeauNouvelle/SimpleCheckbox/README.md

 You can learn more about Carthage and get help setting it up here: https://github.com/Carthage/Carthage/

-### Cocoapods
-- Add `pod 'SimpleCheckbox'` to your `Podfile`.

-You can learn more about Cocoapods and get help setting it up here: https://cocoapods.org

 ### Swift Package Manager
 > Would love some help with this one.